ninjaPixel/meteor-boilerplate/README.md

 * Styling: [JSS](http://cssinjs.org/) 💅
 * Security: Users, roles and groups 🔐
 * Email: Just hook-up your favourite SMTP provider 📧
-* Developer friendly: you can use the `start:ui` cmd to just load the UI, for a snappy developer experience with Hot Module Reloading.
+* Developer friendly: you can use the `start:lite` cmd to just load the UI, for a snappy developer experience with Hot Module Reloading.
 It generally takes bout 50ms for a change to be built and loaded in the browser, which is about 3s quicker than if you were using the Meteor bundler (i.e. with `npm start`) 🤓
 * λ functions: Execute intensive functions in the cloud, making sure that your node server is always free to fulfil client requests 😅